The Menstrual Cycle

-Your menstrual cycle is the process your body goes through from the time you get your first period to when you begin menopause (learn more about menopause here).
+Your menstrual cycle is the process your body goes through from the time you get your first period to when you begin menopause learn more about menopause.
 Specifically, your menstrual cycle begins on the first day of one period and lasts until the day before your next period starts.
 The average menstrual cycle is 28 days, but most women aren't that regular.
 It's not unusual to have a menstrual cycle as long as 35 days or as short as 22 days.

-When you hit puberty (for most women, between the ages of 10 and 16) your body starts to produce varying amounts of different hormones that are responsible for particular changes in your body.
+When you hit puberty (for most women, between the ages of 10 and 16), your body starts to produce varying amounts of different hormones that are responsible for particular changes in your body.
 During your menstrual cycle, the female sex hormone estrogen increases and your ovaries start to develop an egg.
 Up to 20 follicles start to develop in every cycle, but only one or occasionally two will mature into fully formed eggs ready to be fertilised.
 Once the egg is released (this process is called ovulation), it travels down your fallopian tubes — the two tubes that connect your ovaries to your womb.
-Meanwhile, the lining in your uterus (or womb) thickens - this is because your body is anticipating a pregnancy.
-If an egg and sperm meet, it can lead to fertilisation resulting in a pregnancy (see more below).
+Meanwhile, the lining in your uterus (or womb) thickens; this is because your body is anticipating a pregnancy.
+If an egg and sperm meet, it can lead to fertilisation, resulting in a pregnancy (see more below).
 Unfertilised eggs only survive for about 24 hours after ovulation.
-After that point the lining of your womb will come away and mix with blood to produce a menstrual period that travels out your vaginal.
+After that point, the lining of your womb will come away and mix with blood to produce a menstrual period that travels out your vagina.

 How Long Will My Period Last?

 Most women experience period pain at some point in their lives.
-It’s common for period pain to start when you begin your period and last for 2-3 days.
+It’s common for period pain to start when you begin your period and last for two to three days.
 You may suffer from cramps around your stomach or a dull pain around your back and thighs.

 There are a range of specific drugs for period pain that are available over the counter.
-For example, Midol* products and Maxidol** are drugs that can help relieve your menstrual pain - you can buy them without a prescription.
+For example, Midol®† products and Maxidol®** are drugs that can help relieve your menstrual pain, and you can buy them without a prescription.
 To be sure a product is suitable for you, always read and follow the label.

-Period problems are a very common reason for women to go to the doctor - one in twenty women will consult a doctor about period related problems in any given year.
-If you notice anything unusual (for you) in your cycle or you start to notice bleeding in-between periods, make an appointment to see your doctor.
-Generally it won’t usually be anything to worry about but it’s best to be sure.
+Period problems are a very common reason for women to go to the doctor; one in twenty women will consult a doctor about period-related problems in any given year.
+If you notice anything unusual (for you) in your cycle or you start to notice bleeding in between periods, make an appointment to see your doctor.
+It won’t usually be anything to worry about but it’s best to be sure.

 If your periods are very heavy and painful, have a chat with your doctor.
-In some cases your doctor may prescribe anti-inflammatories or suggest you try the contraceptive pill.
+In some cases, your doctor may prescribe anti-inflammatories or suggest you try a contraceptive pill.